cda-tum/fiction/docs/getting_started.rst

 A ``fictionlib_demo.cpp`` demonstrates the usage.
 Any ``*.cpp`` file that is placed in that folder is automatically linked against *fiction* and compiled as a stand-alone binary using the following commands::

-  mkdir build
+  cmake . -B build -DFICTION_EXPERIMENTS=ON
   cd build
-  cmake -DFICTION_EXPERIMENTS=ON ..
-  make
+  cmake --build . -j4

 Uninstall